How to Deduct Mortgage Points on Your Tax Return

-If you ever decide to take the plunge and buy a new home, your mortgage will likely be the largest debt you'll ever take on.
+If you ever decide to take the plunge and buy a home, your mortgage will likely be the largest debt you'll ever take on.
 And as part of owning a home, you may be faced with fees in terms of mortgage points.
 However, paying mortgage points can sometimes make good financial sense, and you can often deduct points on your taxes.

 A home mortgage point is equal to one percent of the amount of your loan.
 For example, if you have a $100,000 home loan, one point is the equivalent of $1,000.
 The home mortgage industry uses two types of points, origination points and discount points.
 Origination points are typically income for the loan originator, while discount points are a type of prepaid interest and are often fully deductible.

 Qualifying for a deduction

 Generally, the Internal Revenue Service (IRS) allows you to deduct the full amount of your points in the year you pay them.
 If the amount you borrow to buy your home exceeds $1 million ($750,000 for new mortgages beginning in 2018), you are generally limited on the amount of points that you can deduct.
-The same is true if your home equity debt exceeds $100,000.
 The IRS also imposes the following requirements to deduct mortgage points:

 - The mortgage must be used to buy or build your primary residence